-UWE Bristol Hospitality delivers high quality sustainable food across our 3 campuses.
+UWE Bristol Hospitality delivers high quality sustainable food across our three campuses.

-We know that our students and staff are increasingly concerned about where their food comes from, its impact on the environment and animal welfare issues.
-We are in a unique position to provide environmentally friendly food to a receptive audience and to reinforce a longer-term change in buying and eating habits.
+We know that our students and staff are increasingly concerned about where their food comes from, its impact on the environment and animal welfare issues as well as on their own health.
+We are in a unique position to provide environmentally friendly and healthy food to a receptive audience and to reinforce a longer-term change in buying and eating habits.
 We are particularly committed to using local food and ingredients, both to cut food miles and to contribute to thriving local economies and sustainable livelihoods.

 2020 Strategy targets